pastelsky/network-idle-callback/README.md

 `networkIdleCallback` works similar to [`requestIdleCallback`](https://developers.google.com/web/updates/2015/08/using-requestidlecallback), detecting and notifying you when network activity goes idle in your current tab.

+It can be used to load low priority resources such as analytics, or for preloading assets required in the future.

 ## Installation
 ```bash
 npm install network-idle-callback